MemeEngineer/RNGRPG/README.md

 # Game Logic / Game Mechanic
 ______________
 Created with Object Oriented programming in mind.
 Each class/object has X & Y coordinates.
 The bullets/attack event happens at the players X & Y coordinate and is put into an array.
-If the Mob(Moveable Objects) / enemies are in the same X & Y coordinate as the bullets then the collision will trigger an class method to reduce the Mobs health.
+If the Mob(Moveable Objects) / enemies are in the same X & Y coordinate as the bullets then the collision will trigger a class method to reduce the Mobs health.
 The game takes place in a canvas element in HTML <canvas/> allowing graphical and color elements to be drawn.
 The top left corner of the canvas element is the origin and the game is based off of those coordinate positions.

 # Wireframe
 _____________